-The principal component analysis revealed seven components with eigenvalue greater than one, accounting for 74% of the variance.
+The principal component analysis (PCA) revealed seven components with eigenvalue greater than one, accounting for 74% of the variance.
 The factors grouping after varimax rotation is shown in Table 4.
-Items with loading exceeding 0.50 were only retained to interpret the factors as they are accepted to have enough relation to be grouped under a factor (Kazaz, Er, & Ozdemir, 2014).
-Based on the highest loading items of each factor and common theme of the variables, the 7 factors dubbed as strategies are labelled.
+Items with loading exceeding 0.50 were only retained to interpret the factors as they are accepted to have enough relation to be grouped under a factor (Kazaz, Er and Ozdemir, 2014).
+Based on the highest loading items of each factor and common theme of the variables, the seven factors dubbed as strategies are labelled (as shown in Table 4) and the scree plot is shown in Figure 1.